 Identify the need & set goals:

 Begin by identifying the reasons for creating a DEI committee.
 What are the specific goals you want to achieve?
-This could include promoting diversity, fostering inclusion, addressing bias, and ensuring equitable opportunities for all members of your organization.
+Specific DEI goals can fall into areas of promoting diversity, fostering inclusion, addressing bias, and ensuring equitable opportunities for all members of your organization.

 Gain leadership support: